-To elect the Academic Learning Center Peer Tutor Program you must meet the following qualifications: demonstrated academic excellence, and the social and emotional maturity necessary to connect with students seeking supportive academic services.
-As a tutor you will be assigned to the Academic Learning Centers at MHS, Qualters Middle School and Jordan/Jackson Elementary Schools and will be matched with targeted students in the district who need supportive help with the specific skills and strategies needed for content area mastery.
+To elect the Academic Learning Center Peer Tutor Program you must meet the following qualifications: demonstrate academic proficiency and possess the social-emotional maturity necessary to connect with students seeking supportive academic services.
+As a tutor you will be assigned to the Academic Learning Center at Mansfield High School and will be matched with students in the district who need supportive help with the specific skills and strategies needed for content area mastery.
 As a member of the Academic Learning Center, you will be actively participating in a unique educational experience.
-The leadership skills you will develop will provide you with a competitive edge as you explore post secondary school opportunities.
-In addition, you will be making a huge difference in the lives of those who are seeking help with their academic program.
+The leadership and management skills you develop will provide you with a competitive edge as you explore post secondary school opportunities.